Unboxed-Software/solana-course/content/basic-solana-mobile.md

 ## Conclusion

 Getting started with mobile Solana development is fairly straightforward thanks to SMS.
-React Native is slightly different than React, and using the MWA requires all wallet code to exist within the `transact` callback.
+While React Native is slightly different than React, the code you have to write is more similar than different.
+The primary difference is that the portion of your code that interacts with wallets will exist within the `transact` callback.
 Remember to look at our other lessons if you need a refresher on Solana development more broadly.

 # Lab

 Let's practice this together by building a simple Android mobile counter dApp with React Native.
 The app will interact with the Anchor counter program that we made in the [Intro to client-side Anchor development](https://www.soldev.app/course/intro-to-anchor-frontend) lesson.
-In this app, we’ll be able to see the current count, connect our wallet, and increment the count.
-We’ll be doing this all on Devnet, and will be compiling only for Android.
+This dApp simply displays a counter and allows users to increment the count through a Solana program In this app, we’ll be able to see the current count, connect our wallet, and increment the count.
+We’ll be doing this all on Devnet and will be compiling only for Android.

 This program already exists and is already deployed on Devnet.
 Feel free to check out the [deployed program's code](https://github.com/Unboxed-Software/anchor-ping-frontend/tree/solution-decrement) if you want more context.